kohlersetht/startup/README.md

 -Sometimes you need to modify file permissions in order to execute a script -Building a form with HTML is actually quite easy -HTML without any CSS styling can look very, very boring!
--Writing HTML is almost like typing and formatting a Word document
+-Writing HTML is similar to typing and formatting a Word document